-Update 2020: Now in the aftermath of defeat in the December 'Brexit' election, partly made inevitable by the Establishment and media smearing Jeremy Corbyn to such a degree that it was almost impossible for Labour to win, and the nightmare of a Tory majority, we must regroup and gather our energies for the political and cultural battles ahead...
+Update 2020: Now in the aftermath of defeat in the December 'Brexit' election, partly made inevitable by the Establishment and media smearing Jeremy Corbyn to such a degree that it was almost impossible for Labour to win, and the nightmare of a Tory majority, and now, the Covid-19 pandemic, we must regroup and gather our energies for the political and cultural battles ahead...

 '...Let the “thin harvest” be the achievement of young authors, the “wither’d ears” their books, then the “militant thistles” represent politics...'

 Cyril Connolly, Chapter X The Blighted Rye, Enemies of Promise (1938)